mendix/docs/content/en/docs/refguide/mobile/best-practices/deleted-flag.md

 ## 4 Implementation

+To implement this pattern, do the following:

-1. Set the synchronization mode of the target entity to *Nothing (preserve data)*.
+1. Set the synchronization mode of the target entity to **Nothing (preserve data)**.
-1. Add a Boolean attribute to the target entity (for example, *IsDeleted*) to flag objects that have been deleted and set the default value to *false*.
+1. Add a Boolean attribute to the target entity (for example, **IsDeleted**) to flag objects that have been deleted and set the default value to *false*.
 1. Replace any logic that deletes objects of the target entity with a microflow that sets this attribute to *true.*
-1. Add the following XPath constraint to all access rules of the target entity to limit access to objects that are not flagged as deleted: `[not(IsDeleted)]`
+1. Add the following XPath constraint to all access rules of the target entity to limit access to objects that are not flagged as deleted: `[not(IsDeleted)]`.

 ## 5 Recommendations